wanghaisheng/responsive-landing-page-starter/content/blog/en/recieve-sms-messages-with-asp-net-mvc-framework-dr.md

 ## Set the SMS Callback Webhook URL for Your Nexmo Number

-Now use the Vonage CLI to create a webhook to route the message to Receive action in the SMS controller.
+Now use the Vonage CLI to create a Vonage app and a webhook for it.

 Install the Vonage CLI globally with this command: